We offer all the financial products you'd expect from the world's biggest building society.

 You can save as much or as little as you want, whenever you want, and you can withdraw your money as often as you like

-You can open your account with as little as £1 in any Nationwide branch or online if you're 11 or over
+You can open your account with as little as £1 in any Nationwide branch or request an application pack online

 Ready to apply for a Smart account?

 Designed to help you give your children a helping hand when they reach 18 by

 building up tax-free savings they can then use for whatever they are dreaming of.

 A limited access account for adults looking to save for a child's future or for a child to save for themselves.
 Its ideal for those who don't need regular access but with the reassurance of access should you need it.

 The Nationwide Education website helps young people to understand more about how to manage their finances and achieve their dreams and aspirations.

 AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.AER includes conditional bonus (if applicable)